-If you spend money on an item or service that is for both business and private use, you might be able to claim a deduction for the portion of the expense that is related to the business.
+If you spend money on an item or service that’s for both business and private use, you might be able to claim a deduction for the portion of the expense that is related to the business.

-For example, O Connor says self-employed people who are running their business from a home office may be able to claim a portion of their household bills such as phone, heating and electricity.
+For example, O Connor says if you’re self-employed and running your business from a home office, you may be able to claim a portion of your household bills, such as phone, heating and electricity.

 Some confusion exists between business expenses that employees can claim from their employers and expenses that can be claimed against tax.